Getting around Vancouver

 You can also choose to buy a new or used bike (on Craigslist for example) at a reasonable price.
 Several used equipment sales stores offer second-hand bikes at attractive prices, as well as hourly or daily rentals.

-Here are some interesting sites:
+Here are some useful sites:

 To plan your trip, you will find all the useful information about cycle paths across the city and in your neighbourhood on the Translink website.